PetyoPlPetrov/Maze/README.md

 ## Setting up the project

-1. Clone the repository on  branch maze-v1
+1. Clone the repository on  branch master

    - the library source code is located into `maze/src` folder